ldeso/hugo-flex/README.md

 {{< contact "/success" >}}
 ```

-### Soundcloud Player
+### SoundCloud Player

-A privacy-friendly [Soundcloud player](https://help.soundcloud.com/hc/articles/115003449627) can be inserted with the shortcode:
+A privacy-friendly [SoundCloud player](https://help.soundcloud.com/hc/articles/115003449627) can be inserted with the shortcode:

 ```
 {{< soundcloud 123456789 >}}